weaversa/cryptol-course/README.md

 Labs will have exercises that look like this:

-**Sample Exercise:" Literate Cryptol documents are meant to be opened up along side and edited while you work through the labs.
+**Sample Exercise:** Literate Cryptol documents are meant to be opened up along side and edited while you work through the labs.
 For instance, you might be asked to fill in a portion of a Cryptol snippet: